sasimis/road-to-world-cup-2026/README.md

 # Road to World Cup 2026

-An interactive, browser-based tournament companion connected to the shared `WorldCup26` Google Sheet.
+Welcome to an interactive, browser-based tournament companion connected to the shared `WorldCup26` Google Sheet.
 It turns the match schedule and results into a colourful match centre, live group tables, and a complete knockout tree from the Round of 32 to the final.

 ## What it includes